-The DLC label on a product is an endorsement of the high-quality solution its printed on.
+The DLC label on a product is an endorsement of the high-quality solution it’s printed on.
 Lighting solutions on the DLC’s Qualified Product List undergo rigorous independent testing to verify that they meet certain standards of quality.
-Manufacturer specs can be hard to take a face value, but a DLC label provides a level of certainty for buyers and takes a lot of the guesswork out of specifying lighting solutions.
+Manufacturer specs can be hard to take at face value, but a DLC label provides a level of certainty for buyers and takes a lot of the guesswork out of specifying lighting solutions.

 Aside from knowing you’re buying a product whose quality has been independently verified, almost all DLC-listed products are eligible for utility rebates and incentives.
 Because these products meet certain efficiency standards, utilities often offer rebates to buyers to encourage energy efficiency.
 These incentives can help defray upfront costs for LED upgrades and shrink the payback period for buyers.
 (See how Amerlux’s linear pendent LED secured a client a $7,200 utility incentive for its energy efficiency).

 Is a product poor quality if it isn’t on the DLC’s Qualified Product List?

 The New York Times claims to report on “All the News That’s Fit to Print.”
 Does that mean items not written in the paper aren’t newsworthy?
 Of course not.
 It just means that the things reported in the Times have been researched and verified to the best of the newspaper’s ability.

 Likewise, with the DLC, there are many reasons why lighting products of outstanding quality might not be a part of the DLC’s Qualified Product List.
 At its core, the QPL is about energy efficiency and most products on the list are eligible for utility incentives.
 But, there’s a lot more to lighting than just how much electricity it will use and not all products fit neatly into the DLC’s categories.